NandiniTayal/UBER-DATA-ANALYSIS/README.md

 # UBER-DATA-ANALYSIS

-### A step by step analysis of Uber Request Data to draw useful information from the same.
+#### The UBER Request Dataset consist of 6745 requests from different users and has 6 column attributes.

+### The project is about finding useful business insights from the request data.
-#### The steps taken are as follows -
+#### The steps involved in the process are as follows -
 #### Loading data
 #### Cleaning data
 #### Checking for missing values and filling them